-A smart-casual dress code includes a variety of options for men and women.
-Smart-casual dress is a step up from business casual, but not as dressy as formal work attire.
-It implies that employees have kicked their dressing up a notch from business casual into a smart and well-pulled-together look.
+A smart-casual dress code includes a variety of options for everyone.
+Smart-casual dress is a step up from business casual, but it is not as dressy as formal work attire.

 The smart-casual look allows flexibility for personal taste in fashion and includes jackets, outfit-enhancing jewelry, dress pants, dress shirts, skirts, tailored sweaters, vests, ties, matching leather accessories, and leather pull-on shoes and boots.